Malachite

 R: Bryce Canyon, a classical example of differential erosion, is

-one of the most beautiful national parks in the U.S.A. and a
+one of the most beautiful national parks in the U.S.A. and a 'must

-mechanically (when fast moving water, carrying sediments,
+(when fast moving water, carrying sediments, abrade the rock)

 A FANTASTIC EXPERIENCE -ATTENDING THE